In GameStop Saga Unfolding on Wall Street, 2 Goliaths Fall

 The size of the losses taken by Citron and Melvin are unknown.

-The Wall Street frenzy over GameStop began when an army of smaller-pocketed investors on Reddit started throwing dollars and buy orders at the stock — in direct opposition to a group of wealthy investors who were counting on the stock price to plunge.
+That pushed investors to sell GameStop’s stock short.
+Essentially, these short sellers borrowed shares of GameStop and sold them in hopes of buying them back later at a lower price and pocketing the difference.
+GameStop is one of the most shorted stocks on Wall Street.

+But its stock began rising sharply earlier this month after a co-founder of Chewy, the online retailer of pet supplies, joined the company’s board.
+The thought is that he could help in the company’s digital transformation.

+At the same time, smaller investors gathering on social media have been exhorting each other to keep pushing the stock higher.
 There is no overriding reason why GameStop has attracted those smaller investors, but there is a distinct component of revenge against Wall Street in communications online.

-Over the past three months, shares of GameStop Corp., which has been buffeted by a shift in gaming technology, have spiked well over 1000%.
-Shares are up another 100% at the opening bell Wednesday.

-That has created titanic losses for major Wall Street players who have “shorted” the stock, which means they borrowed shares and sold them, hoping to buy them back at a cheaper price and pocket the difference.
+“The hedge fund owners are crying as a result of us,” one user wrote on a Reddit discussion about GameStop stock.
+“We have the power in this situation, not anyone else as long as we stay strong!”

+Almost immediately after, another user shouted in all capital letters, “BUY AND HOLD WE WILL BE VICTORIOUS.”

+Much of professional Wall Street remains pessimistic that GameStop’s stock can hold onto its moonshot gains.

+Analysts at BofA Global Research raised their price target for GameStop on Wednesday from $1.60, all the way up to $10.
+It was at $362 in midday trading.

-And the phenomenon does not appear to by fading.
+Nevertheless, the phenomenon does not appear to by fading.

 AMC Entertainment Holdings Inc., the theater chain that has been ravaged by the pandemic, posted a quarterly loss this month exceeding $900 million.